 Direct contact is direct communication, whether in-person or through things like telephone calls, texts, emails, social media messages.
 Indirect contact is broader: these are communications that aren’t person-to-person but are meant to communicate nonetheless.
 It can look like telling a friend to convey a message to the other person, or it could be a Tweet or a Facebook post about that other person.

 A No Contact Letter creates space between people.
 It can be necessary because there are concerns about security, and well-being.
 It doesn’t mean that you can’t be in the same spaces—cafeterias, classrooms, even parties—but that if you see the other person, treat them like any other stranger that you wouldn’t engage.
-That can be difficult, and resources on campus like the Dean of Students Office and Counseling and Mental Health Services can help you with planning ahead for these situations.
+That can be difficult, and resources on campus like the Dean of Students Office and Student Health and Wellness – Mental Health can help you with planning ahead for these situations.
 The Dean of Students office can also assist you if you and the other person do share a class, residence hall, student group or a work location and need help in ensuring those spaces are respected as well.

 A No Contact Letter is not a disciplinary action, and not a criminal order.
 It is a directive from UConn, and both students are expected to comply with it.
 If any student violates a No Contact Letter, that is considered a violation of The Student Code, and the student violating the order will face additional investigation and disciplinary action as a result.